A lesson on Understanding, beginning with a reflection on Mark 8:14-21, and soon to be one of a three-part series–

 “Do you not yet understand?”

-Our culture is filled with information but it lacks understanding.
-Like the disciples, we have all the evidence before us, yet still fret and worry over the smallest things.
+Our culture is filled with information, but when it comes to spiritual things, we sorely lack understanding.
+Like the disciples, we can have all the evidence of an Almighty God before us, yet still fret and worry over the smallest things.

 Jesus really wants us to understand.
 He’s gazing into our eyes, looking for traces of it in His people.
 So, let’s pursue it.
 Let’s understand what it means to have understanding.